The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 I’m already using OER in my course.
 Am I still eligible for the program?

 Yes, you are still eligible for the program if you are an instructor of record already using OER.
-Fellowship awards will be granted to transform course materials, which can include building on existing OER as well as creating new OER.
+Fellowship awards will be granted to transform course materials, which can include building on existing OER.
+For example, under the "Adapt" tier you could add a few chapters to the existing OER you're using or create a companion question bank to accompany the resource.
 Please keep in mind that applications will be considered based on the applicant pool.

 How much of a time commitment does the program require?

-The time commitment will vary for completion of your project, because each person will have a different skill set and knowledge base prior to the fellowship, and a unique project tailored to their class.
-Please keep in mind that fellows are required to attend three hour long workshops, participate in one consultation, complete two assessments in Spring 2021 and Fall 2021, and share the results of their project.
+The time commitment will vary for completion of your project, because each person will have a different skill set and knowledge base prior to the fellowship, as well as a unique project tailored to their class.
+Please keep in mind that fellows are required to attend three hour long workshops, participate in one consultation, complete two assessments, and share the results of their project.
+"Create" fellows can expect to spend significantly more time on their project than others.

 How can I become an ambassador for Open Educational Resources?